A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Possible Applications

 We have applied the particle-field method to a transport simulation for a model with scalar fields and particles.
 This method is now applied to a linear $\sigma$-model \cite{WespPhDThesis} with the goal to investigate the dynamics of the model near and at the phase transition, where fluctuations are mainly driven by particle-field interactions.
-Additionally the impact of observables of the order of the phase transition is investigated.
+Additionally the impact of observables of the order of the phase transition is investigated, results of this study will be presented in a forthcoming paper \cite{wespForthcoming}.
 Figure \ref{fig:outlook:thermalBlobb} shows the expansion of a hot quark-droplet, which is a simple non-equilibrium setup for a heavy-ion collision.
 The Yukawa-coupling of the quarks to the chiral $\sigma$-field determine their effective mass, while the expansion and interactions drive fluctuations of the system.
-The coupling strength determines the order of the phase transition, which has strong impact on the particle interactions, production and type of fluctuations.
+The coupling strength determines the order of the phase transition, which has a strong impact on the particle interactions, production and type of fluctuations.
 Results of this study will be presented in a forthcoming paper \cite{wespForthcoming}.

-The method can easily be applied to other transport simulations in heavy-ion and nuclear physics, for example in heavy-quark simulations with a hydrodynamical background \cite{PhysRevC.79.054907}.
-Besides the already shown examples, the particle-field method can be employed whenever non-continuous interactions have to be modeled between particles and fields or fields of different types.
+The method can easily be applied to other transport problems in heavy-ion and nuclear physics, for example in heavy-quark simulations with a hydrodynamical background \cite{PhysRevC.79.054907}.
+Besides the already shown examples, the particle-field method can be employed whenever noncontinuous interactions between particles and fields or fields of different types have to be modeled.